ruccipiero/Hangman_game_with_OOP/README.md

 ## The program was tested only on Python 3.10.4
 It works on his own and will import the random and typing libraries and the and the corresponding dependencies

+- [x] works on his own
+- [ ] Requires you to import other libraries
+- [x] Will install the libraries for you